Stephen V of Hungary: Family

 Stephen's wife, Elizabeth, was born around 1239, according to historian Gyula Kristó.
 A charter of her father-in-law, Béla IV, refers to one Seyhan, a Cuman chieftain as his kinsman, implying that Seyhan was Elizabeth's father.
 Stephen's first child by Elizabeth, Catherine, was born around 1256.
 She was given in marriage to Stephen Dragutin, the elder son and heir of King Stephen Uroš I of Serbia, in about 1268.
 Her sister Mary was born around 1257 and married the future Charles II of Naples in 1270.
 Their grandson Charles Robert became King of Hungary in the first decade of the 14th century.

 According to historian Gyula Kristó, Stephen's third (unnamed) daughter was the wife of Despot Jacob Svetoslav.
 Stephen's third (or fourth) daughter, Elizabeth, who was born in about 1260, became a Dominican nun in the Monastery of the Blessed Virgin on Rabbits' Island.
-She was appointed prioress in 1277, but her brother, Ladislaus, kidnapped and married her to a Czech baron, Zavis of Falkenstein, in 1288.
+She was appointed prioress in 1277, but her brother, Ladislaus, kidnapped and married her to a Czech baron, Záviš of Falkenstein, in 1288.
 Stephen's youngest daughter, Anna, was born in about 1260.
 She married Andronikos Palaiologos, son and heir of the Byzantine Emperor, Michael VIII.

 Stephen's first son, Ladislaus IV, was born in 1262.
 He succeeded his father in 1272.
 Stephen's youngest child, Andrew, was born in 1268 and died at the age of 10.